What a howler! World Cup teaches U.S. fans new lingo

 Brilliant is a popular way in British English to describe a well-executed sports play.
 For example, Uruguay forward Luiz Suarez scored two brilliant goals against England before he bit an Italy defender in their next match and got a nine-match ban.

 Some terms are self-explanatory.
-When the score goes from 1-0 to 1-1, "an equaliser that brought the match level" makes perfect sense.
+When the score goes from 1-0 to 1-1, "an equalizer that brought the match level" makes perfect sense.

 When a player strikes a hard shot into the goal, and the British announcer says "What a cracker," that comment is about the quality of the kick and has nothing to do with a salted rectangle holding a slice of cheese.
 A "howler" is a terrible error, unless a lonely wolf enters the pitch.